Gas Risk in Travel Trailers

-Gas risk in caravans – Australian government action
+Gas risk in travel trailers – Australian government action

-Rules regarding gas risk in caravans have since been tightened in the USA, Australia and New Zealand.
+Rules regarding gas risk in travel trailers have since been tightened in the USA, Australia and New Zealand.
 The previous Australia-only Gas Standard has been replaced by the joint AS/NZS two-part Standard AS 5601.2013.
 That RV relevant is Part 2.
-(Gas Installations in caravans and boats for non-propulsive purposes).
+(Gas Installations in travel trailers and boats for non-propulsive purposes).
 Legally ‘caravans’ now includes all RVs.

-As with its predecessor, AS 5601:2013 states, ‘amongst appliances that shall not be installed in a caravan is a space heater, other than a room-sealed type.’
-This rules out suggesting gas oven doors be left open to heat a caravan.
+As with its predecessor, AS 5601:2013 states, ‘amongst appliances that shall not be installed in a travel trailer is a space heater, other than a room-sealed type.’
+This rules out suggesting gas oven doors be left open to heat a travel trailer.
 And similar idiotically dangerous suggestions.

 (AS/NZS standards define RVs as being/: ‘a structure that is or was designed or intended to move from one place to another, whether towed or transported, which is intended for human habitation . . . and includes a self-propelled recreational vehicle.’)

 Item 6.9.4 of the new Code thus calls for a permanently legible warning.
 This must have a minimum character height of 4.0 mm.
 It must be affixed ‘in a conspicuous position on or adjacent to, the ‘[gas cooking]’ appliance and shall provide at least the following information:’